Jarvis Cocker

-Jarvis Branson Cocker (born 19 September 1963) is an English musician and radio presenter.
-As the founder, frontman, lyricist and only consistent member of the band Pulp, he became a figurehead of the Britpop genre of the mid-1990s.
-Following Pulp's hiatus, Cocker has pursued a solo career, and for seven years he presented the BBC Radio 6 Music show Jarvis Cocker's Sunday Service.
+Jarvis Branson Cocker is an English singer and musician.
+As the founder, frontman, lyricist and only consistent member of the band Pulp, he became a reluctant figurehead of the Britpop genre of the mid-1990s.
+Cocker has also pursued a solo career, and for seven years he presented the BBC Radio 6 Music show Jarvis Cocker's Sunday Service.

-Cocker gained international attention when he invaded the stage at the 1996 Brit Awards during a performance by Michael Jackson.

-Early life
+Early life and education

-Cocker was born in Sheffield, grew up in the Intake area of the city, and attended City School.
-His father, Mac Cocker, a DJ and actor, left the family and moved to Sydney when Cocker was seven, and had no contact with Cocker or his sister, Saskia, until Jarvis was in his thirties.
+Jarvis Branson Cocker was born and grew up in Sheffield.
+He attended City School.
+His father, Mac Cocker, a DJ and actor, left the family and moved to Sydney, Australia, when Cocker was seven, and had no contact with his son or daughter, Saskia, until Jarvis was in his thirties.
 Following their father's departure, both children were brought up by their mother, Christine Connolly, who later became a Conservative councillor.

-Cocker credits his upbringing, almost exclusively in female company, for his interest in how women think and what they have to say.
-He wrote a song ("A Little Soul" on This Is Hardcore) about being abandoned by his father and working briefly as a butler; in 1998, Cocker and his sister travelled to Australia to meet their father for the first time in nearly 30 years.

-Mac Cocker was a radio DJ in Sydney, with Double J in the 1970s and then Triple J in the 1980s.
-By the time of his son's visit, Mac Cocker had moved to a hippie commune in Darwin, Northern Territory.
-Cocker said he forgave his father (who died in 2016) for abandoning them, saying, "I don't feel any bitterness towards him at all.
+In the 1970s and 1980s, Mac Cocker was a radio DJ in Sydney with Double J (later renamed Triple J).
+Jarvis wrote a song ("A Little Soul" on This Is Hardcore) about being abandoned by his father and working briefly as a butler.
+In 1998, Cocker and his sister travelled to Australia to meet their father for the first time in nearly 30 years.
+Cocker later said he forgave his father (who died in 2016) for abandoning them, saying, "I don't feel any bitterness towards him at all.
 I feel sorry for him."

-In his twenties, he squatted in London.
+For much of the 1980s, Cocker lived on unemployment benefits in a derelict factory.
+In his twenties, Cocker squatted in London.

 Career

 Pulp

-Cocker founded the band Pulp originally under the name Arabacus Pulp (named after a tradable commodity he learned about in an economics class) at the age of 15 while he was a pupil at The City School, Sheffield.
+Cocker founded the band Pulp originally under the name Arabicus Pulp (named after a tradable commodity he learned about in an economics class) at the age of 15 while he was a pupil at City School.
 After numerous line-up changes, and shortening the name to "Pulp", the band eventually found fame in the 1990s with the success of the albums His 'n' Hers (1994) and Different Class (1995).
 Cocker was Pulp's frontman, and part of his trademark image was his glasses, which seemed to "stay magically on his face" no matter what antics he performed.
 This feat was achieved using "a huge rubber band round the back" of his glasses.

 Pulp released two more albums (This Is Hardcore and We Love Life) to critical acclaim, though neither achieved the commercial success of Different Class.
 After releasing a greatest hits album, the band went on hiatus from 2003 to 2010, then returned to activity in 2011.